bertino777/Dynamics365-App-4-NGO/README.md

-# Fundraising and Engagement App for NGO
+# Dynamics 365 CRM for NGO
 This is the Repository where all documentation for project implementation of Dynamics 365 for an NGO based in Paris (France) is stored.
 To keep confidentiality closes, the NGO will be called Alpha.